-This is a standard master's level course that delves into microeconomic theory and covers fundamental concepts.
+This is a standard master's level course on microeconomic theory and covers fundamental concepts.
 This includes an examination of the way in which producers, consumers, and resource owners acting through the market determining the prices and output of goods, the allocation of productive resources, and an exploration of contemporary theoretical developments.